Nash — AI Seller Agent for Modern Storefronts

 - Dyson Supersonic Special Edition

 Sales rep is Chonkers (configurable in store/catalog.json → rep_name).
-Click "Chat with Chonkers" on any product page to negotiate as a human, OR have an AI shopper hit the API endpoints directly.
+Click "Chat with Chonkers" on any product page to converse as a human, OR have an AI shopper hit the API endpoints directly.

-The storefront also hosts a separate password-gated negotiation viewer at the apex (negotiate.pier39.ai) where two AI agents play out scripted negotiations — that's a separate demo for showing the skill in action without needing two AI clients.
+The storefront also hosts a separate password-gated agent demo viewer at the apex (negotiate.pier39.ai) where two AI agents play out scripted conversations — that's a separate demo for showing the skill in action without needing two AI clients.

 Source: this entire pier39-negotiation-demo/ folder is the storefront's source.

-Pip-installable Python library that gives any store a complete negotiate.v1-compliant backend in 6 lines:
+Pip-installable Python library that gives any store a complete Nash backend in 6 lines:

 from pier39_merchant_server import serve